plumprc/Failures-of-Influence-Functions-in-LLMs/README.md

 ## Get Started
 1. Run `pip install -r requirements.txt`
-2. Train the model and evaluate the effectiveness of influence functions.
+2. Run `python finetune.py --dataset <dataset_name> --model <model_name>` to train the model, and then evaluate the effectiveness of influence functions via `python influence.py --lora <lora_name> --model <model_name>`.
 We provide some examples of running a script of benchmarks in `script.md`.

 You can change any hyperparameter if necessary.
-See `finetune.py` and `influence.py` for more details about the hyperparameter.
+See `finetune.py` and `influence.py` for more details about the settings.

 ## Citation